johngoddard/ObjectLearning/README.md

 `runKClustering` returns an object with the following attributes:
   - `groups`: An object of objects where each sub-object has the parameter averages and objects for each group.
-  - `findGroup`: A function that accepts an object and returns the name of the cluster that the object would be part of
+  - `findGroup`: A function that accepts an object and returns the name of the group that the object would be part of

   Continuing the example above: